 For more info on how to deal with Director Penalty Notices from the ATO, see our article ‘What is a director penalty notice and what does it mean for you as a Director?’

 How Should You Respond?

 At RCR, we urge our clients to be proactive rather than reactive in the context of Company solvency, debts, and creditors.
-To save yourself and your business the stress of ATO or creditor enforcement, contact our Brisbane Lawyers on (07) 3009 8444 or by email at [email protected] or our Sydney Lawyers on (02) 9307 8900 at [email protected].
+To save yourself and your business the stress of ATO debt recovery or creditor enforcement, contact us online.
+Alternatively, contact our Brisbane Lawyers on (07) 3009 8444 or by email at [email protected] or our Sydney Lawyers on (02) 9307 8900 at [email protected].

 The blog published by Rostron Carlyle Rojas is intended as general information only and is no legal advice on any subject matter.
 By viewing the blog posts, the read understands there is no solicitor-client relationship between the reader and the blog published.
 The blog should not be used as a substitute for legal advice from a legal practitioner, and readers are urged to consult RCR on any legal queries concerning a specific situation.